Violent-Profession-Transition/MIT-6.034-AI-Winston-2010/lec8-constraint-map-coloring/README.md

 What to consider?
 - Nothing: no checks at all
 - Everything: _as soon as we color our first state, we check to make sure that all 47 other states can be colored_
-- Assignment: at least check the assignment --> takes 17 billion years
+- Assignment: at least check the _current_ assignment --> takes 17 billion years
   - because of the unfortunate choice of Texas as the last state to be considered
   - and the unfortunate coloring of the four surrounding states
   - and our unfortunate decision to rotate the color so as to avoid overdoing any one color